Discover the Chianti

 The trip and our services end after breakfast, however we highly recommend you to book extra nights in Siena to continue exploring the old centre, exquisite museums, lush galleries and marvelous churches.
 A visit to the top of the bell tower is also quite a sight.
 If you leave today for the airport, travel by local bus to Florence.
 (B)

 Florence, Pisa and Bologna airports are flown to by both major and low cost international carriers.
 All three airports can be easily reached by local transport, which is affordable and offers a frequent service.
 From Florence airport take the direct local bus to downtown.
 From Pisa airport, you can take either a direct train or bus to Florence.
 From Bologna airport take the bus to Bologna central station, then the train to Florence.
-There is a regular bus service from Greve in Chianti to Siena.
-If you come with your own car, please note that the hotels we use do not have a private parking lot of their own, but both in Florence and Greve in Chianti, there are several guarded parking areas which cost approximately 20.00 Euro per day
+To return from Siena to Florence, the SITA-TRA.IN bus station is very close to the hotel and a bus leaves every 30 minutes.
+If you come with your own car, please note that the hotels we use in Florence and Siena do not have a private parking lot of their own, there are several guarded parking areas which cost approximately 20.00 Euro per day.

 Additional nights may be booked at any of the accommodations along the way.
 Airport arrival and/or departure transfers.
 Guided tour of Florence or Siena with a local private city guide.
 Cooking lessons in Florence or Siena.